benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 }
 ```

-You can see I've inherited the `Specification` class on my `HasCurrentYearContractSpecification` class which has a type of `Player`.
+You can see I've inherited the `Specification` class on my `Has2020YearContractSpecification` class which has a type of `Player`.
 Our `ToExpression()` method is evaluating whether the ContractLength is greater than or equal to 2020.

 But what if you want to pass in the year?
 Easy - use the constructor!